 |Teeth:||Canines and incisors in|

-Kittens are steady on their feet and hold their tails up.
-They will start to explore their surroundings, and play frequently with each other, toys, and people.
+Once kittens grow past four weeks, they’re no longer considered neonatal.
+If you’ve been raising the kittens for a few weeks already, congratulations—the hardest part is over!
+Kittens at this age are steady on their feet and hold their tails up.
+They will start to explore their surroundings more and play frequently with each other, toys, and people.

-Weaning starts at about four weeks old.
-Mix kitten formula with wet food, and either let the kittens eat it themselves from a dish or feed them the mixture with the bottle.
-Eventually, they’ll start eating more food and less formula.
-Once they can eat wet food, start mixing the formula with dry food, too.
-Once they start eating solid food, make sure you always provide them with water.
+When kittens are four weeks old, it’s time to start getting serious about the weaning process!
+Mix kitten formula with wet food and either let the kittens eat it themselves from a dish or feed them the mixture with a kitten-specific bottle.
+Gradually, adjust the mixture so it’s more wet food and less formula.
+Once the kittens can eat wet food, start mixing formula with dry food, too.
+When the kittens are eating solid food like this, make sure you always provide them with water.

-For bottle feeding, continue to use specific kitten bottles.
-Feed kittens on their stomachs—not their backs—and tilt the bottle.
-After they’re done eating, you need to burp them.
+When you are bottle feeding, feed kittens on their stomachs—not their backs—and tilt the bottle.
+After they’re done eating, you need to burp the kittens.
 Put them on your shoulder or on their stomachs and pat them gently until they burp.
 Clean kittens using a warm, damp washcloth after you feed them.

 Start litter box training, if you haven’t already.
-Provide them with a small, shallow litter pan with non-clumping litter.
-Show kittens the litter box, and they should quickly start using it out of instinct.
+Provide the kittens with a small, shallow litter pan with non-clumping litter.
+Show kittens the litter box and they should quickly start using it out of instinct.
 To help them out, put in one of the cotton balls that you used to help them urinate.

 For more on caring for kittens younger than four weeks old, including health concerns, go to Caring for Neonatal Kittens.